-AC Rating, used for laminate and vinyl floors, is a measure of a floors resistance to abrasion, impact, stains and cigarette burns.
-The ratings also indicate that the product has been tested for the effects of furniture legs, castors, and swelling along its edges.
-If a laminate flooring product has a rating, then it has passed all of the test criteria.
-Failing just one test will disqualify a product.
+AC Rating, used for laminate and vinyl floors, is a measure of a floor’s resistance to abrasion, impact, and stains.
+These ratings also indicate that the floor has been tested for the effects of furniture legs, castors, and swelling along its edges.
+Any floor that has an AC rating will have passed all the test criteria, as failing just one will disqualify it.

-An AC1 rated floor is sensitive and should only be used in room that have very little foot traffic while an AC5 rated will be sturdy enough to be used in busy department stores.
-At UK Flooring Direct we only supply AC3 rated and above flooring, so every laminate and vinyl is durable enough to cope with a typical household routine.
+An AC1 rated floor is sensitive and should only be used in room that has very little foot traffic, whereas an AC5 rated floor will be sturdy enough to be used in the busiest environments – it can even be used in the most popular shopping centres!
+At UK Flooring Direct we only supply floors with an AC3 rating or above, so you can be confident that our entire laminate and vinyl ranges, no matter which you pick, will be durable enough to cope in any home.

 Where can each rating be used?

 AC1 – Residential, Moderate Traffic: Suitable for bedrooms or guest rooms

 AC2 – Residential, General Traffic: Suitable for living rooms or dining rooms